lucashare/occbin/README.md

 occbin
 ======

-A toolbox for solving models with occasionally binding constraints in Dynare
+A set of routines that solve models with occasionally binding constraints using Dynare